mattermost/mattermost-developer-documentation/site/content/blog/2021-04-23-optimizing-go-compiler-1.md

 Not only that, it is my first contribution _ever_ to any compiler!

 What's really interesting here is that I am not an expert in Go---nor in compilers in general---at all.
-Sure, I know my way through the language to write software using it, but I had never thought I could be able to modify the compiler itself.
+Sure, I know my way through the language to write software using it, but I had never thought I would be able to modify the compiler itself.

 And that is why I wrote this, to let you know that fixing a bug in a compiler is not only meant for a few chosen ones, but within reach of anyone.